WPBeginner

 Aside from that, here are some more things you can do to better protect your site – these are not in order and you should do as many as you can!

-• Switch to Managed WordPress Hosting – Most managed WordPress hosting companies go to extra lengths to keeping your site secure.
-We recommend Pagely or WPEngine.
+- Switch to Managed WordPress Hosting – Most managed WordPress hosting companies go to extra lengths to keeping your site secure.
+We recommend SiteGround or WPEngine.

-• Disable Theme and Plugin Editors – It’s a best practice.
-Here’s how to disable file edit in WordPress.
+- Disable Theme and Plugin Editors – It’s a best practice.
+Here’s how to disable theme and plugin editors in WordPress.

-• Password Protect your Admin Directory – Add an additional layer of password to your WordPress admin area.
-See how to add Htpasswd to WordPress admin.
+- Password Protect your Admin Directory – Add an additional layer of password to your WordPress admin area.
+See how to password protect your WordPress admin.

 Remember Google recently announced that they added a new change in the algorithm to that impacts hacked sites with spam results.
 So please make sure that you are keeping your site secure.

 We hope this guide helped you fix your hacked WordPress site.
-If you’re still having issues, then we strongly recommend hiring professional help such as Sucuri or ask your hosting company if they can help with the fix.
+If you’re still having issues, then we strongly recommend hiring professional help such as Seahawk or ask your hosting company if they can help with the fix.
+You may also want to see our ultimate WordPress security guide or our expert picks of the best WordPress security plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.